Dropsource/monarch_site/README.md

 busting is more difficult but they are good to use for content which should be heavily cached, like landing page images, or open graph images.

+Avoid changing the content of images in the `static/assets` directory.
+These images are cached and replacing the content may not bust the cache since the file name will be the same.
+Instead of changing the image content, add a new image and change the reference to that image.
+After deploying the new image and after verifying the new image is properly deployed, then the old image can be deleted.

+### docs/assets and blog/assets (content versioned)
 Images in the `docs/assets` or `blog/assets` are usually referenced via the `import` statement in an mdx or js file.
 The import statement will content version those images.
 Unfortunately, after `yarn build`, the import statement moves them to the `build/assets/images` directory, which is confusing.
 Beware of that.

+### Open graph images
+Ideally every blog post and newsletter should have its own open graph image.
+If you are adding an open graph image, then make sure its dimensions are 1.9:1 or 2:1.
+A width of 1200 or 1500 pixels is ok.
+Make sure to compress it with the ImageAlpha app.

 ## Deployments